Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Brand Identity

 The visual identity draws from LA's architectural vernacular and cultural diversity.
-Color and typography choices reflect the city's energy while maintaining museum-quality sophistication.
+The design system needed to work across physical installations, printed collateral, and digital surfaces—balancing the city's visual energy with museum-quality sophistication.

 IMAGE: Style guide — color palette, typography, visual language